FHantke/brave-browser-wiki/Brave-Sync-v2.md

 Timestamp is fetched from network time, if network time is not available at the moment, client uses local time.
 And every server response contains `Sane-Time-Millis` header which will update the network time

 ### Client side encryption
 We derive key from `custom passphrase` of chromium and encrypt everything on client.
-The passphrase is BIP39 key phrases which means sync seed is key-stretched using `scrypt`.
+The passphrase is BIP39 key phrases which means sync seed is key-stretched using `scrypt`(N = 2^13, r = 8, p = 11).
+Client will also need to exchange random salt in order to derive the key.
 Then the key is used directly as the AES-CTR-HMAC encryption key
 #### What gets encrypted
 In `components/sync/protocol/sync.proto`, each `SyncEntity` contains `EntitySpecifics` which is actual data of each date type.
 For example,
 ```protobuf